marty331/pingid-pkce-python/README.md

 The goal of this repository is to demonstrate useful permutations of pingid id python implementations.

 Pingid integration is Shell's standard method of securing applications which will have endpoints exposed to the open internet.
-While many librarys exist for doing this in C# and javascript, there is not a pyton analogue for the functionality required for how Shell has implemented ping.
+While many librarys exist for doing this in C# and javascript, there is not a python analogue for the functionality required for how Shell has implemented ping.

 # **PKCE - 'Proof Key for Code Exchange' explained**